shivarajnaidu/kodemonk-blog/src/content/blog/setting-custom-sever-header-in-nginx.md

 - Add `more_set_headers 'Server: MyServer';` under *http* section.
 - Here `MyServer` can be any custom string without any special characters (Spaces and numbers are allowed).
 - Restart Nginx webserver (`sudo systemctl restart nginx`)
-- Now verify the response you will see only server name not the version of nginx.
+- Now verify the response you will see server header with custom value